mairechew/SoftSpot_front/README.md

 ## Demo
 ![](https://github.com/mairechew/SoftSpot_front/blob/master/softspot.gif)

-## Reflection
+## Reflection / Improvments
-Due to the time crunch around this project, Team TecKNOWLEDGEY^n was not able to build out the search features for the site but next iteration we would like to.
-Other improvements include the GUI for users to edit their profile and add/edit their reviews.
+Due to the time crunch around this project, Team TecKNOWLEDGEY^n was not able to build out all of the features for the site but next iteration we would like to include the following implementations:

+* Edit review page
+* Search capabilities
+* Software page verification
+* Add professional/culture skills to user profile page
+* Edit review
+* Edit user profile

 ## Built With